 There are 4 grades of badger hair, with each grade being more expensive.

 - Pure Badger – Coarser in texture than the other grades.
-Will last an average of 3 years.
+It will last an average of 3 years.

-- Best Badger – Softer than Pure, will last about 6 years.
+- Best Badger – Softer than Pure, it will last about 6 years.

 - Super Badger – Soft on the face with no scratchiness, this grade can last up to 10 years.

 - Silver-tip – The best and most expensive, it is gentle and luxurious.
-Will last 10 years or more.
+It will last 10 years or more.

 We Recommend: Parker Silver-Tip Badger Shaving Brush – The softest bristles you will find, a true luxury shaving experience.

 After you have shaved you want something that will relieve burns, razor bumps, dryness and help heal any cuts.

 Aftershaves are usually heavy on alcohol and can be drying to the skin.
 Aftershaves work because their astringent properties help combat irritation, while their antiseptic properties prevent cuts from getting infected.

 Remember to not overuse, only a little is needed to get the job done.
 Look for an aftershave with witch hazel instead of alcohol, for a less drying effect.